With nearly a dozen bird observatories and thousands of acres of natural areas, Oswego County has a birding spot for you.

 Thompson Road, Oswego State University

-An instructional and research unit of the State University of New York College at Oswego, the state property consists of the 26-acre Rice Pond surrounded by 400 acres of land in several stages of growth from open fields to mature forests.
+An instructional and research unit of SUNY Oswego, the state property consists of the 26-acre Rice Pond surrounded by 400 acres of land in several stages of growth from open fields to mature forests.
 Trails provide access to the various habitats around the station.
 The building contains two lab/classrooms, a lecture room, and exhibit areas with an indoor viewing gallery.
 Hiking, birding, exhibits, lectures and workshops.
-Rice Creek Field Station is open weekdays from 9 a.m. to 5 p.m.
-Trails are open from dawn to dusk.
-315/312-7961
+Rice Creek Field Station is open weekdays from9am to 4:30pm and most Saturdays from 9am to 3pm.
+Trails are open during daylight hours.
+315-312-6677